markster70/M9-WP-Boilerplate/README.md

 There is a sample component named text-block added for your use, and well as some global acf field that I use to clone to other components
 You will need to sync the ACF fields once ACF pro is installed to get those.

 #### Note the use of the acf-json folder for better performance and version control of ACF work

 There are some sensible defaults in functions.php including nav menus, custom thumbnails and custom logo.

-We also remove a lot of the extra css WP adds for blocks / emojis etc.
+I also remove a lot of the extra css WP adds for blocks / emojis etc.

 SVG upload to media library is supported via a custom function.